TutorLyft Logo

 Identifying Key Topics

 Your exam will likely cover specific areas of the subject.
 Look at the course syllabus and highlight the core sections.
 If your instructor has stressed certain topics during lectures, prioritize these in your study plan.
-These main themes are the foundation of your cramming strategy and will most likely constitute a significant portion of the exam content.
+These main themes are the foundation of your cramming strategy, and understanding each core concept is essential for exam success, as they will most likely constitute a significant portion of the exam content.

 Analyzing Previous Exams